 Provision of physical therapy services in the clinical setting.
 Continued application of knowledge and role, performance of skills, and professional behavior.
 Performance progresses to entry-level practice consistent with the role and scope of practice of the physical therapist assistant in implementing the plan of care established by the physical therapist.
 Supervised by clinical and academic faculty.
 Full-time; 40 hours per week for seven weeks; total 280 hours.

-Prerequisite(s): PTA 2260, PTA 2270, PTA 2282, and PTA

-Pre/Corequisite(s): PSY 2223 Corequisite(s): PTA 2293 Terms Offered: Spring
+Prerequisite(s): PTA 2270 and PTA 2260 or PTA 2262 Pre/Corequisite(s): PSY 2223, PTA 2282, and PTA 2292 Corequisite(s): PTA 2293 Terms Offered: Spring